-In Malaysia, being a developing country, the pattern is very similar as compared to the western countries.
-The rapid change in urbanization modernization and is influencing the health behavior of Malaysians, which in turn heightens the occurrence of lifestyle diseases.
-For example, according to the Third National Health and Morbidity Survey (MOH, 2006), seven out of 10

-Malaysians (70%) suffer from a noncommunicable disease and accounts for 51% cause of death in the country.
+The quality of health is heavily influenced by lifestyle habits (Bandura, 2004) and with western countries.
+The rapid change in urbanization modernization and is influencing the health behavior Malaysians, which in turn heightens the occurrence of lifestyle diseases.
+For example, according to the Third National Health and Morbidity Survey (MOH, 2006), seven out of 10 Malaysians (70%) suffer from a noncommunicable disease and accounts for 51% cause of death in the country.
 Also, from the survey it was revealed that that there are 25% current smokers in the country while 23% are currently drinkers and nearly 70% Malaysians do not engage in exercise (MOH, 2012).